Our office will be closed Friday July 3, 2020 in observance of Independence Day.

 - The absentee ballot results are the numbers you see on Election night at 7:30 on our web site.

-- If you request an absentee ballot, you will be required to vote provisional at the polls.
+- If you request an absentee ballot and decide to vote on Election Day instead, you will be required to vote provisional ballot.

 - If voting in person, you may apply at the Board of

 Elections during regular office hours up to Monday before the election.

 - If requesting a ballot by mail, your written request must be received at the Board of Elections by noon on the Saturday prior to the election for which you are requesting the ballot.

 - Please request an absentee ballot as early as possible and allow enough time if returning ballot by mail delivery to meet the return deadline.